 I don't mess about.
 I know how hard you've had to work to earn your money.
 I want you to have complete confidence when you spend it.
 I expect you to thoroughly enjoy your day out with me.
 Everyone does.
 However if, in the unlikely event that you aren't thrilled in every way with the service I've offered before, during or after your Discovery Day, please let me know.
 I will refund everything you've paid in full and without hesitation.
 This is a cast iron guarantee.

-A couple arrived at Calcutt Boats to get some remedial work done, quite a bit of remedial work done, after they purchased their 60' long live aboard narrowboat.
+A couple arrived at Calcutt Boats to get some remedial work done after they purchased their 60' long live aboard narrowboat.
 One of the first questions I ask new boat owners when I meet them is how much boating experience they had before they made their purchase.

 The answer, which once would have shocked me but which now I almost expect, is that they hadn't set foot on board a narrowboat before they parted with just over £40,000.
 I once stood slack jawed on the back deck of a brand new £120,000 bespoke narrowboat with the new owner.
 He appeared a little nervous as I moved the boat into the middle of a large marina and offered him the tiller.
 "Can you show me how to steer?" he implored.
 "This is the first time I've ever stood on a narrowboat!"

-Some aspects of living on board their floating home came as quite a shock to the Calcutt couple.
+This couple had a rough idea how to handle their boat but some aspects of living on board their floating home came as quite a shock to them.
 The first was that they couldn't get any electrical appliances to work on the boat.
 Just a quick glance by one of our fitters was all that was needed to identify the problem.

 When they viewed the boat it had been connected to the national grid via a shore line.
 The boat was fine when it was on a mooring with a handy electricity supply but no good for them to use to continuously cruise the network.
 Their bank of five large leisure batteries were completely flat.